rockymadden/stringmetric/readme.md

 #stringmetric [![Build Status](https://travis-ci.org/rockymadden/stringmetric.png?branch=master)](http://travis-ci.org/rockymadden/stringmetric)
-A Scala library of string metrics and phonetic algorithms.
-It provides implementations to perform approximate string matching (sometimes called fuzzy string matching), measurement of strings similarity/distance, indexing by word pronunciation, and more.
-Common applications of said metrics and algorithms include spell checkers, search algorithms, plagiarism detection, fraud detection, data deduplication, and record linkage.
+String metrics and phonetic algorithms implemented in Scala.
+The library provides facilities to perform approximate string matching, measurement of string similarity/distance, and indexing by word pronunciation.
 In addition to the core library, each metric and algorithm has a command line interface.
 Both subprojects are heavily unit tested and performant (verified via microbenchmark suites).

 ## Metrics and Algorithms
 * __[Dice / Sorensen](http://en.wikipedia.org/wiki/Dice%27s_coefficient)__ (Similarity metric)